-Collecting representative, valid environmental data through physical, chemical, and biological sampling and assessment.
+Collecting representative, valid environmental data through physical, chemical and biological sampling and assessment.

-Ambient Water Quality Monitoring Network
+Visit our new Water Quality Monitoring Data

 DEQ Water Quality Monitoring Strategy 2020DEQ’s five-year monitoring strategy